Tahajjud is primarily a nafl prayer that is offered at night before Fajar. It is also called ‘Qiyaam al-Layl’ or ‘night prayer’.

 However, this is not an ordinary nafl prayer like others that one prays during day time.
 Offering this prayer at night is superior with respect to the blessings associated with it.

-Evidence & Status of Tahajjud Prayer in the Light of Qur’an and Hadith
+Evidence & Status of Tahajjud Prayer in the Light of Qur’an

 Tahajjud is a Nafl prayer for Ummah.
 However, it was a compulsory prayer for the Prophet PBUH.
 In his life, the Prophet Muhammad (PBUH) has offered Tahajjud prayer regularly.
 As our Prophet PBUH used to offer this prayer, it also becomes Sunnah prayer.